-From that task force a "Plan B" was developed that will allow more water to move through the city during flood events via the Red River, decreasing the size of the staging area and altering its location, and reducing the impact on Richland, Wilkin, and Clay counties.
+Plan B allows more water to move through the city during flood events via the Red River, decreasing the size of the staging area and altering its location, and reducing the impact on Richland, Wilkin, and Clay counties.
 Plan B includes controlling flows in the Red River at the Fargo gage to 37' for a 100-year flood and 40' for a 500-year event.
-It will also decrease the number of acres protected by the diversion.
+It also decreases the number of acres protected by the diversion.
 It is important to understand that regardless of the exact location, much of the land in the staging area either does not currently flood or floods at a lesser degree than what is proposed.
-As of the date of this report, Plan B is still under consideration by the Minnesota DNR and has not yet been granted a permit.